 Still, for around a hundred bucks, these are a solid budget pick for those who’d rather spend their extra money on flights and hotels than high-end headphones.

-Just after something inexpensive with decent noise cancelation and sound quality that won’t break the bank?
-At under fifty bucks, with active noise cancelation that works and sound that won’t make you want to rip your ears off, these Taotronics earbuds fit the bill nicely.
+Just after some inexpensive wireless earbuds that have decent noise cancelation and sound quality and won’t break the bank?
+Typically under fifty bucks, with active noise cancelation that works and sound that won’t make you want to immediately rip your ears off, these Taotronics earbuds fit the bill nicely.